Harem in the Labyrinth of Another World

 Harem in the Labyrinth of Another World (異世界迷宮でハーレムを, Isekai Meikyū de Haremu o) is a Japanese light novel series written by Shachi Sogano and illustrated by Shikidouji.
 It was serialized online from 2011 to 2019 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by Shufunotomo, who have published twelve volumes since December 2012 under their Hero Bunko imprint.
+It was later acquired by Shufunotomo, who have published thirteen volumes since December 2012 under their Hero Bunko imprint.
 A manga adaptation with art by Issei Hyōju has been serialized in Kadokawa Shoten's shōnen manga magazine Monthly Shōnen Ace since April 2017.
-It has been collected in eight tankōbon volumes.
+It has been collected in eleven tankōbon volumes.
 An anime television series adaptation produced by Passione aired from July to September 2022.

+Plot

+Michio Kaga plays an online game that seemingly uses virtual reality.
+After having fun, he finds he cannot log out and has seemingly entered a fantasy world for real.
+Making a living by exploring a monster-filled labyrinth and by defeating and turning in bandits, he is enticed by a beautiful slave girl named Roxanne and purchases her.
+After treating her as an equal partner and becoming lovers with her, he is inspired to purchase more slave girls and build himself a harem.